Christopher Columbus: The Discovery

-Christopher Columbus: The Discovery is a 1992 American historical adventure film directed by John Glen.
+Christopher Columbus: The Discovery is a 1992 historical adventure film directed by John Glen.
 It was the last project developed by the father and son production team of Alexander and Ilya Salkind.
 The film follows events after the fall of the Emirate of Granada (an Arab principality which was located in the south of Spain), and leads up to the voyage of Columbus to the New World in 1492.

 Its behind-the-scenes history involved an elaborate series of financial mishaps, which later brought about an emotional falling-out between Alexander and Ilya; as a frustrated Alexander would later lament in a November 1993 interview with the Los Angeles Times, "I know, after this, that I'll never make movies again."

 The film was released for the 500th anniversary of Columbus' voyage.
 The premiere took place at almost exactly the same time as 1492: Conquest of Paradise, which has often led to confusion between the two films.
+Neither would be a critical or commercial success.